The Leela

-The Leela is an Indian luxury hotel chain founded in 1986 by C. P. Krishnan Nair and currently owned by Brookfield Asset Management.
+The Leela Palaces, Hotels and Resorts is an Indian luxury hotel chain founded in 1986 by C. P. Krishnan Nair and currently owned by Brookfield Asset Management.

 History

-The Leela hotels were founded as part of The Leela Group, which was named after the founder C. P. Krishnan Nair's wife.
+The Leela Palaces, Hotels and Resorts were founded as part of The Leela Group, which was named after the founder C. P. Krishnan Nair's wife.
+Capt.
 Nair bought 11 acres of land near his house in Sahar Village, Mumbai to build his first hotel, The Leela Mumbai, in 1986.
 It was the first luxury hotel near the current Chhatrapati Shivaji International Airport.

-In 1991, a second hotel was opened in Goa.
-The Leela Goa was designed keeping the overall architecture of the state in mind.
-The luxury seaside resort has taken its inspiration from Portuguese heritage and is spread over 75 acres of land in South Goa near by Cavelossim Beach.
+Headquartered in Mumbai, The Leela Palaces, Hotels and Resorts is owned by a Brookfield Asset Management-sponsored private real estate fund and operates twelve award-winning properties in major cities and leisure destinations across India.
+These include the flagship hotel in the capital city of New Delhi, Bengaluru, Chennai, Udaipur, Jaipur, Gurugram, East Delhi, Mumbai, Gandhinagar, Kovalam and Ashtamudi.

 In 2001, the group's first modern hotel was built with 357 rooms in the IT capital of India, Bangalore, inspired by the Mysore Palace and the architecture of the 13th century Vijayanagara empire, and is surrounded by seven acres of gardens.
 By 2009, two more properties were added to this portfolio: The Leela Palace in Udaipur (Rajasthan) and The Leela Ambience Gurgaon.

-The Leela Ambience Gurgaon is the group's first non-owned, managed property.
+The Leela Ambience Gurgaon Hotel & Residences is the group's first non-owned, managed property.
 The Leela Palace New Delhi opened in April 2011; the palace is inspired by Sir Edwin Lutyens Delhi.
 The group opened a new hotel in Chennai in 2013 called The Leela Palace Chennai.
 The second Managed hotel was taken over in year 2015, in East Delhi, The Leela Ambience Convention Hotel.
 In 2021, the group further expanded its portfolio with three new hotels; The Leela Palace Jaipur, The Leela Gandhinagar and The Leela Bhartiya City Bengaluru.
-There are plans to open new hotels in Hyderabad and Agra.
+There are plans to open new hotels in Hyderabad, Sikkim and Agra.